top of page

 Object of the Month: Eros Krater

 In this month’s Discover and Create, we touch upon the importance of fine pottery to the ancient Greeks.
 At the Hellenic Museum, we have many incredible examples of illustrated pots.
-Discover one particular pot below — our Eros krater!
+Discover one particular pot below — the Eros krater!

 What does the shape of this vessel suggest about what it was used for?